 With the renovation market booming, it is no surprise that investors are looking for financing for homes and other properties they wish to refurbish and subsequently sell.

-Since investors generally look for good deals on a property through short sale or auction, chances are the property that is purchased would in no way be considered habitable without some serious renovations, which may also need to be financed.
+Since investors generally look for good deals on a property through a short sale or auction, chances are the property that is purchased would in no way be considered habitable without some serious renovations, which may also need to be financed.

 Since a conventional mortgage is not an option for these types of renovation properties, investors will need to seek out financing for their project using other methods.